-Child Custody in Brighton: What Is the Child’s Best Interests?
+Child Custody: What Is the Child’s Best Interests?

 The court will look at various factors and has the option of weighing each factor equally or giving more weight to specific factors.
 Some of the more important factors include: